sanjeevkumar761/promptflow-azure-appservice/README.md

 4. You have created Azure Container Registry
 5. You have Created Azure App Service
 6. You have Azure CLI installed
-7. You have an Entra ID user or service principal with relevant RBAC roles
+7. You have an Entra ID user or service principal with relevant RBAC roles.

 # Preparation
 1. Create a .env file based on .env.example.
 Update the values for the environment variables.
 2. Create a connection.yaml file based on connection-sample.yaml.
 Update the values for connection variables.
 3. Run command "pip install -r requirements.txt"
-4. Run command "pf connection create -f connection.yaml"
+4. Run command "pf connection create -f connection.yaml".

 # Flow testing
-Run command "pf flow test --flow .  # ". for current directory"
+Run command "pf flow test --flow .  # ". for current directory".

 # Prepare Docker image and upload to Azure Container Registry
 1. Run command "pf flow build --source . --output <your-output-dir> --format docker"